 We're remote-first, well-funded, and growing - this is a great time to join and shape something foundational.

-We're looking for a Senior Social Media Manager to own our social presence end-to-end.
-This isn't a coordinator role.
+We're looking for a Senior Social Media Marketer to own our social presence end-to-end.
 We need someone who can set the strategy, build the systems, and also do the work.
 You've done this before - you've been part of a team that scaled a brand's social presence to hundreds of thousands or millions of followers, and you know the playbook for turning early traction into sustainable growth.

 You'll manage the content calendar across X, LinkedIn, and Instagram, and be the person who makes sure our voice shows up consistently across every channel.